tramitit/guides/en/germany/extension_of_passport.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to extend or renew your expiring passport for international travel - steps, necessary documents, and helpful tips provided in detail.
+description: Learn how to extend or renew your passport with this detailed guide.
+  Follow step-by-step instructions and requirements to ensure smooth international travel.
 draft: false
-meta_title: 'Passport Extension and Renewal Guide: Procedure and Required Documents'
+meta_title: 'Guide to Passport Extension and Renewal: Steps and Requirements'
-title: 'Passport Extension and Renewal Guide: Procedure and Required Documents'
+title: 'Guide to Passport Extension and Renewal: Steps and Requirements'
 translationKey: germany-extension_of_passport
 ---

 ## Description
 ### What is it?